spinfast319/Sort-Rename-Music-Directory/README.md

 The default is 1 (Music/Album)

 Then run the script from the command line.
-It will create copies of the albums and not delete the originals.
+It will create copies of the albums and not delete the originals. test